Barnacl437/HELOS/README.md

 ## License
 NVM that license, I didn't intent to add a license.
 You are free to do something on this, like what you do with the FreeDOS project and whatever.

+Still think it will need a license?
+Use [WTFPL](http://www.wtfpl.net/) instead.